scp756-221/course-site/docs/a2/page.md

 ### Terminate the EC2 instance

-As Amazon is charging you by the minute for running the EC2 instance, you will want to dispose of the instance as soon as reasonable.
+As Amazon is charging by the minute for the EC2 instance, you will want to dispose of the instance as soon as reasonable.
 On the other hand, keep in mind the absolute charges involved.
-As this instance is very small and cheap (USD0.02/h), you may wish to explore the mobile apps ([iOS](https://apps.apple.com/us/app/aws-console/id580990573) & [Android](https://play.google.com/store/apps/details?id=com.amazon.aws.console.mobile&hl=en_US)) to monitor and manage your resources.
+As this instance is very small and cheap (USD0.02/h), you may wish to explore the mobile apps ([iOS](https://apps.apple.com/us/app/aws-console/id580990573) & [Android](https://play.google.com/store/apps/details?id=com.amazon.aws.console.mobile&hl=en_US)) to observe and manage your resources.

 1. If you are still signed in to the remote instance, exit it: